szymonderleta/andromeda/system/database/README.md

 sudo mysql_secure_installation
 ```

-A more detailed description can be found at the following link: https://pimylifeup.com/raspberry-pi-mysql/.```

 ## Login to MariaDB

-To access MariaDB from the terminal, use the following command:
+To access MariaDB from the terminal, run the following command:

 ```Bash
 sudo mysql -u root -p